Guide to Pension Auto Enrolment

-Rules about influencing the behaviour of your employees and screening new recruits apply already, but most of the rules begin on your staging date.
-You can look up your staging date by entering your PAYE Reference on The Pensions Regulator's website.
+Rules about influencing the behaviour of your employees and screening new recruits apply earlier, but most of the rules begin on your 'duties start date':

-Every pay run, the system will automatically tell you if you need to enrol anyone - See our guide on How to Assess Your Staff.
+During each pay run, the system will automatically tell you if you need to enrol anyone - see our guide on How to Assess Your Staff.

 The workplace pension rules define three categories of workers for whom special actions must be taken.
-In addition, you may have employees who don't fall into any of these categories - e.g. if they are under 16, aged 75 or above, or they do not work in the UK.
-Some office-holders are also excluded.
+In addition, you may have employees who don't fall into any of these categories - e.g. if they are under 16, aged 75 or over, or if they do not work in the UK.
+Some office holders are also excluded.